Part 6: Exemptions – Part B: Places of Public Religious Worship

 This decision recognises that religious worship or belief does no longer have to venerate a supreme deity.
 However a ceremony of instruction or discussion of a philosophy is not religious worship.

-The concept of ‘Place of Public Religious Worship’ was further considered in an appeal to the European Court of Human Rights [ECHR], see Church of Jesus Christ of Latter-Day Saints v The United Kingdom [2014] ECHR 7552/09; [2014] All ER (D) 252 (Mar).
+The House of Lords’ decision in Gallagher was appealed by the Church to the European Court of Human Rights [Church of Jesus Christ of Latter-Day Saints v The United Kingdom [2014] ECHR 7552/09; [2014] All ER (D) 252 (Mar)] but the claim of discrimination was unfounded.

 The ECHR held in relation to Article 14 that the claim of discrimination was unfounded on its merits since the law was applied equally to all religious organisations (including the Church of England in relation to its private chapels).
-The Court also found that any difference in treatment was reasonably and objectively justified since the purpose of the exemption was to benefit churches who worshipped with open doors which in turn could dispel myths and prejudices in a multi cultural society.
+The Court also found that any difference in treatment was reasonably and objectively justified since the purpose of the exemption was to benefit churches who worshipped with open doors which in turn could dispel myths and prejudices in a multi-cultural society stating at paragraph 51 of that decision:

 The separate joint opinion of Judges Ziemele [President] and Hirvelä annexed to the ECHR judgment stated: